-All told, Sony’s WF-1000Xs (our inaugural true-wireless Award-winners this year) are a step up, adding some extra punch, clarity and an even stricter sense of timing.
+All told, the Award-winning Sony WF-1000Xs are a step up, adding some extra punch, clarity and an even stricter sense of timing.

 Though in absolute terms they’re the same price, their spec sheets are so different it’s difficult to make a direct comparison across the board.